osaukh/mobile_computing_lab/WS04__OnDevice_TransferLearning.md

-# WS4_0 Transfer Learning on Mobile Devices
+# Workshop 4: On-device Transfer Learning

 ### Activity Monitoring: What should you have by now?

 If you decided to go for Option 1, you should have a mobile app providing the following functionality:
 *    Gathering sensor data (from accelerometer, gyroscope, etc.)
 *    Extracting features from this data
 *    Using kNN (or another method) to attribute the feature vector to the right activity.
 The model parameters are determined offline using your own data set.

 Your app should be fairly accurate when tested with a smartphone held and fixed in the same position on your body as when gathering training data.
 If you change the position (e.g., by rotating the phone or fixing it to your leg instead of your arm) your activitiy recognition may (and most probably will) fail because measured signal will look fairly different (see below).
 In this workshop you will learn how one can address the problem with __on-device transfer learning__.
 We will create a generic model and personalize it on the phone.

 <img src="img/sensors/project_option_1_acceleration_data.png" width="600">

-### Transfer Learning for Model Personalization
+### Model Personalization by Transfer Learning

 Transfer learning is inspired by the way human learners take advantage of their existing knowledge and skills: A human who knows how to read literature is more likely to succeed in reading scientific papers than a human who does not know how to read at all.
 In the context of supervised learning, transfer learning implies the ability to reuse the knowledge of the dependency structure between features and labels learned in one setting to improve the inference of the dependency structure in another setting.